daydreamingntea/Alina-Feng-BSE-Portfolio/index.md

   The robot uses an acrylic plate as a base where the other parts will reside.
 On the top, an Arduino Uno is fastened using standoffs and screws, this will read inputs and translate them into outputs.
 A mini breadboard is attached anterior of the Arduino.
 The breadboard will be used to prototype, build, and test any circuits I plan on creating in the future.
 As of now, an ultrasonic sensor is attached to its front end and may be used to measure distance via echolocation (this can be used to automate the robot).
 Similarly, the two IR observance modules (these are screwed onto the left and right anterior ends of the acrylic plate on the topside) can function as proximity sensors by utilizing IR light.
 A line track module screwed to the bottom front side of the acrylic plate enables the car to navigate along a designated line.

   On the bottom of the acrylic plate, two motors are mounted with two TT wheels attached.
 Behind them is the universal wheel that has been mounted using standoffs and screws.
 The wheel is able to rotate 360º, providing the car with extra mobility and balance.
 Between the two motors is the 9V battery that has been attached using velcro.
-All the wires from the motors and battery's snap connector is threaded through a whole anterior of the universal wheel so they are easily accessible from the plate's topside.
+All the wires from the motors and battery's snap connector is threaded through a hole anterior of the universal wheel so they are easily accessible from the plate's topside.
+This way, the wires from the motor may be connected to the L9110 module (the car's motor controller) and the battery can be connected to the Arduino Uno.

-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.